MahmoudAshours/Copia/README.md

 - The user can [search](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/AllPdfs/all_pdfs.dart#L19) whatever terminlogy they want , they can search for a specific pdfTitle , if title isn't found then searches within the filename basename (path).

 - Also the user can delete the PDF permenantly or share it with other users on social media.

+## Statistics Screen

+- The user could see their reading statistics through the Statistics screen.

+### The Statistics screen structure is as follows :

+There are two types of statistics :

+**Statistics for every PDF.
+(Specific Statistics)**

+Which shows :
+• Last PDF opened.
+• Date of creation of every PDF.
+• How much hours , minutes did the reader read a specific PDF
+• Most opened PDF.
+• Total bookmarks of the PDF.

+**Statistics for all PDFs (General Statistics)**

+• Number of PDfs the user has.
+• Total hours spent on the application.
+• Total audio files on the application.
+• Total document files on the application.
+• Total pages bookmarked in the application.

+Also , all above statistics are supported by different kind of charts .

 ## Upcoming features :
 - [ ] Connect it to cloud database.